 Changing the Lives of Suffering Village Dogs with Elephant-Sized Love

-Our animal-related service is primarily focused on elephants, yet it is impossible to turn away from the dogs living in pain and suffering in the rural villages and farms where we work resolving Human-Elephant Conflict.
-Many of the dogs have no home at all, but even if they have a human family, their suffering due to mange, tick fever, and rabies is common as most people simply do not have the means to get them the medical care they need.
+Our animal-related service has primarily focused on elephants, yet it has proven impossible to turn away from the dogs living in pain and suffering in the rural villages, on subsistence farms, and struggling to survive on the street.
+Many of the dogs have no home at all, but even if they have a human family, their suffering due to mange, tick fever, parvo and malnutrition is common, as most people simply do not have the means to get them the medical care they need.
 But with love, food, and veterinary intervention, these dogs, and the people around them, can live much happier, healthier lives.